-The information on this page applies only to the scores for the four multiple-choice tests (English, Reading, Mathematics, Science) and the Composite score.
-Scoring information for the Writing Test is also available.
+The information on this page applies only to the scores for the four multiple-choice tests (English, mathematics, reading, science) and the Composite score.
+Scoring information for the writing test is also available.

-You can also download the student interpretive booklet:
+You can also download the student interpretive publication:

-How ACT figures the multiple-choice test scores and the Composite score
+How ACT calculates the multiple-choice test scores and the Composite score

 - First we count the number of questions on each test that you answered correctly.
 We do not deduct any points for incorrect answers.
 (There is no penalty for guessing.)

-- Then we convert your raw scores (number of correct answers on each test) to "scale scores."
+- Then we convert your raw scores (number of correct answers on each test) to scale scores.
 Scale scores have the same meaning for all the different forms of the ACT, no matter which test date a test was taken or what set of questions you took.

 - We compute your seven subscores (Usage/Mechanics, Rhetorical Skills, etc.) in the same way, but subscores range from 1 (low) to 18 (high).
-There is no direct, arithmetic relationship between your subscores and your test scores—this means your subscores don't add up to your test score.
+There is no direct, arithmetic relationship between your subscores and your test scores—this means your subscores do not necessarily add up to your test score.